 Upsides of overseas expansion

-• Brand-new markets: Generate additional revenue streams from a brand-new market to reduce your dependence on one market.
+- Brand-new markets: Generate additional revenue streams from a brand-new market to reduce your dependence on one market.

-• Business growth opportunities: Growth opportunities may be limited at home, but you can take much of the knowledge and experience you’ve gained in acquiring market share and apply it with a local spin abroad.
+- Business growth opportunities: Growth opportunities may be limited at home, but you can take much of the knowledge and experience you’ve gained in acquiring market share and apply it with a local spin abroad.

-• Localized shipping: Retailers and wholesalers opening overseas locations can offer more competitive pricing to local customers because of reduced transportation costs and the lack of import tariffs.
+- Localized shipping: Retailers and wholesalers opening overseas locations can offer more competitive pricing to local customers because of reduced transportation costs and the lack of import tariffs.

 Downsides of overseas expansion

-• Risk of hefty retreat fees: If your overseas expansion doesn’t go according to plan and you must close operations, there will be significant detachment costs, including those related to closing premises leases, terminating employees, and exiting supply agreements.
+- Risk of hefty retreat fees: If your overseas expansion doesn’t go according to plan and you must close operations, there will be significant detachment costs, including those related to closing premises leases, terminating employees and exiting supply agreements.

-• Reliance on local contractors: You may have to rely on expensive local contractors for a prolonged time before and after launch to deal with legal and HR compliance challenges.
+- Reliance on local contractors: You may have to rely on expensive local contractors for a prolonged time before and after launch to deal with legal and HR compliance challenges.
 You’ll also need to work with local organizations to process payroll, launch localized sales processes and marketing plans, recruit management and staff, and more.

-• Exchange-rate fluctuations: Overseas profitability may suffer if the new operating country’s home currency rate falls.
+- Exchange-rate fluctuations: Overseas profitability may suffer if the new operating country’s home currency rate falls.

-To further reduce risk and introduce new capital when you’re expanding outside the U.S., consider finding business investors, such as venture capitalists, to help fund your business.
+To further reduce risk and introduce new capital when expanding outside the U.S., consider

 What questions should you ask when deciding to go global?

 Overseas expansion will test everything about your business to the limit.
-The rewards are great, but the risks are real.
+The rewards are significant, but the risks are real.
 Ask yourself the following questions before you and your C-suite team commit to going global:

 Do you really need a physical presence overseas?